 A Texas Rangers cornerstone whose clutch hitting defined an era and delivered unforgettable postseason moments.

-Hank Blalock emerged from San Diego's baseball fields to become the face of the Texas Rangers' infield in the early 2000s.
-Drafted in 1999, he announced his arrival with authority, making his first All-Star team in 2003 and famously hitting a game-winning home run in that game.
-For several seasons, his powerful left-handed swing and steady presence at third base made him a fan favorite in Arlington.
-While injuries later hampered his consistency and cut his prime short, his legacy is cemented by key hits in pivotal games, including a dramatic walk-off home run in the 2004 season opener.
-After a brief stint with Tampa Bay, Blalock retired, leaving behind a highlight reel of explosive offense during a specific, memorable chapter of Rangers baseball.
+Hank Blalock hit a game-winning home run in the 2003 All-Star Game, announcing his arrival as the face of the Texas Rangers' infield.
+Drafted in 1999, his powerful left-handed swing and steady presence at third base made him a fan favorite in Arlington.
+He hit a dramatic walk-off home run in the 2004 season opener.
+Injuries later hampered his consistency and cut his prime short.
+Born in 1980, Blalock retired after a brief stint with Tampa Bay.
+He left behind a highlight reel of explosive offense during a specific, memorable chapter of Rangers baseball.

 1965–1980